MF Global executive details scramble for funds

 Ferber and Steenkamp would potentially receive such payouts.

+“It is absolutely outrageous to suggest that bonuses should be paid to the same people who were in charge when the company went bankrupt and lost its customers’ money,” said Debbie Stabenow, chairwoman of the Senate Committee on Agriculture, Nutrition and Forestry.

-But Kansas Senator Roberts, in introducing the resolution on Tuesday, said: “Any recovered funds should go to customers instead of winding up in the hands of those who mismanaged the funds in the first place.”
+The second senator behind the resolution, Pat Roberts, added: “Any recovered funds should go to customers instead of winding up in the hands of those who mismanaged the funds in the first place.”

-Additional reporting by Philip Shishkin and Basil Katz; Editing by Andre Grenon and Edmund Klamann
+Reporting by Sarah N. Lynch, with additional reporting by Philip Shishkin; Editing by Andre Grenon